 |ArcGIS Runtime API for .NET|

 |ArcGIS REST JS|

-Manage API keys, service usage, and data for your applications in the ArcGIS Developers website.
+Manage API keys, service usage, and data with the ArcGIS Developers website.

-Create, manage, and share hosted data with cloud-based GIS tools .
+Create, manage, and share content and data with cloud-based GIS tools.

 Create, explore, and share web maps for 2D applications.